graphpaperpress/Sell-Media/readme.txt

 4. Visit Sell Media -> Licenses and add or configure your default licenses for new uploads.
 5. Visit Sell Media -> Add New and upload an image, video, audio file or pdf for sale.

+== PayPay ==
+Login to your PayPal account, mouse over the Profile menu option and then click on the Selling Tools menu option.
+When page loads, scroll down to the "Getting paid and managing my risk" and click the Update link beside "Instant payment notifications".
+That is where you put in the listener URL provided in the Sell Media setup.

 == Frequently Asked Questions ==

 = What are shortcodes and how do I use them? =